GhostRicity/esports-cms/content/research/students-advise-teachers-and-others-about-gaming-in-school.md

 title: Students advise teachers and others about gaming in school
 description: In the second part of our survey, we were interested in learning whether those gains would translate into a desire to continue gaming in school and what they would advise others.
+Read about what they told us.
 featuredImage: /img/tim-mossholder-we_kv_zb1l0-unsplash.jpg
 ---
 <!--\[if gte mso 9]><xml>